Santa Barbara Walks

 - What do we want?
-We want walking to be safer, more convenient
+We want walking to be safer; more convenient.

 We have several projects where we promote safe and fun walking in Santa Barbara:

 Walking Wednesdays – Our free walking tour during the spring and summer months with a new theme and speaker each month.
-Learn about your neighborhood and get some fresh air while you’re doing it!
+Learn about your community and get some fresh air while you’re doing it!

 Eastside Walks – Funded by the Fund for Santa Barbara and McCune Foundation, we’ve been advocating for safer walking conditions in the Eastside since January, 2011.